I had dinner with a group of friends the other night. I hadn’t seen one of my friends in several years, so it was fantastic to catch up with her.

 Years earlier, her first attempt at business failed but she kept going.

-She changed strategy and moved into a different industry.
+She changed her strategy and moved into a different industry.

 She continued to work hard and learned from business people who had more experience.
 She collaborated with business partners.
 She made wise investments.